SoftUni-Internal/interactive-content/EN/00-Introduction-to-HTML-and-CSS/01-Introduction-to-HTML.md

 [/slide]

 [slide]
-# Syntax Error
+# Syntax Errors

 [vimeo-video]
 [stream language="EN" videoId="431748211" default /]
 [stream language="RO" videoId="444864044" /]
 [/video-vimeo]

-These are spelling errors in your code.
-These are usually easy to fix as long as you are familiar with the language's syntax.
+Syntax errors are spelling errors in our code.
+They are usually easy to fix as long as we are familiar with the language's syntax.

 HTML itself doesn't suffer from syntax errors because browsers parse it **permissively**, meaning that the page still displays even if there are syntax errors.

-Browsers have built-in rules to state how to interpret **incorrectly written markup**, so you'll get something running, even if it is not what you expected.
+Browsers have built-in rules to state how to interpret **incorrectly written markup**.

 The web would probably not be as popular as it is today, if it had been more strict from the very beginning.